marshallswain/feathers-pinia/docs/guide/module-overview.md

 - `setupFeathersPinia` formerly used for global configuration.
 It has no replacement since it's no longer necessary with the new `useService` API.
 - [defineStore](/guide/service-stores) formerly used to create Pinia stores.
 Replaced with the `useService` API.
 - [BaseModel classes](/guide/base-model) was formerly the base class for data modeling.
 It's replaced by `useFeathersModel` and `useBaseModel` and Model Functions.
-- `defineAuthStore` formerly for creating auth stores.
-Replaced by `useAuth`.
 - global `clients` export
 - global `models` export